 Now time to smoke it.
 You mainly need an outdoor grill with a cover.
 I have a 2-burner gas grill.
 The object is to smoke the meat with indirect heat.
 That is, place the meat as far away from the flame as possible.
 The meat is already cooked, so you just want to smoke it at this stage.
 If you have a simple outdoor charcoal bbq grill then build a fire way off to one side.

-Depending how hot the flame is, the wood chips should start smoking in 5 to 10 minutes.
+Depending on how hot the flame is, the wood chips should start smoking in 5 to 10 minutes.
 When the smoke starts, place the boiled brisket as far away from the flame as possible and cover the grill tightly.
-Check every 10 minutes or so and replace the wood chips with fresh ones as they cook away, if needed.
+Check every 10 minutes or so and replace the wood chips with fresh ones as they cook away if needed.
 I smoked my pastrami for an hour.
 Even just a half hour of smoking will still give you a great flavor and a crunchy crusted pastrami.

 In the hour of smoking I had to replace the blackened wood chips a couple of times.
 The meat will still heat up and brown, even away from the heat.
 If you are using a coal burning grill your smoking time may be shorter, as they often burn hotter than a more controllable gas grill (about half an hour of smoking?)
 The length of time it takes for the wood chips to stop smoking is all the time you really need.